 - Power grid (seasonal outages possible)

-- Internet coverage (strongest in Centro & south hotel zone)
+- Internet coverage (strongest in Centro and south hotel zone)

-- Grocery & fuel (Mega, Chedraui, Walmart, Pemex)
+- Grocery and fuel (Mega, Chedraui, Walmart, Pemex)

 - ATM/bank networks (Banorte, Santander, BBVA)